davidfowl/DocsStaging/Pipelines.md

 }
 ```

-The code above parses a single message and updates the consumed and examined `SequencePosition`s to point to start of the trimmed input buffer.
+The code above parses a single message and updates the consumed `SequencePosition` and examined `SequencePosition` to point to the start of the trimmed input buffer.
 This is because `TryParseMessage` removes the parsed message from the input buffer.
 Generally, when parsing a single message from the buffer, the examined position should be the end of the message or the end of the received buffer if no message was found.

 The single message case has the most potential for errors.
 Passing the wrong values to *examined* can result in an OOM or infinite loop (see the [gotchas](#) section below).